microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/exchangeprotectionpolicy-create.md

 ---
-title: "exchangeProtectionPolicy: Create"
+title: "Create a new exchangeProtectionPolicy"
-description: "Create the Protection Policy for a M365 service Exchange"
+description: "Create a Protection Policy for a M365 service Exchange"
 author: "tkanaujia, maniksingh"
 ms.localizationpriority: medium
 ms.subservice: "m365-backup-storage"
 doc_type: apiPageType
 ---

-# exchangeProtectionPolicy: create
+# Create a new exchangeProtectionPolicy

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+Create a Protection Policy for a M365 service Exchange.
 Policy will be created in 'inactive' state.
 User can also provide a list of Protection Units under the policy.

 Refer to [users](../resources/user.md) for the format of userId.